 Make sure you are following the process and adhere to the time frame.

 The audit is over now, and you have been handed the audit report.
 You have to extract some points from the audit report and communicate with a relevant staff if applicable.
 In most cases, things like nonconformities and time frames to address actions or whom we have to update about our actions can be extracted from the audit reports.
-The auditors have to explain their processes during the opening and closing meetings too.
+The auditors have to explain their processes during the opening and closing meetings as well.

 Focus on similar findings across your organizations if it’s not picked up during the audit.